Molecular polaritonics in dense mesoscopic disordered ensembles: Abstract

 \section{Abstract}

-We study the dependence of the vacuum Rabi splitting (VRS) on frequency disorder, vibrations, near-field effects and density in molecular polaritonics.
-In the mesoscopic limit, static frequency disorder introduces a loss mechanism from polaritonic states into a dark state reservoir, which we quantitatively describe, providing an analytical scaling of the VRS on the level of disorder.
-The combination of disorder, vibronic coupling, dipole-dipole interactions and vibrational relaxation induces an incoherent FRET (F\"{o}rster resonance energy transfer) migration of excitations from donor-type to acceptor-type molecules within the collective molecular state.
+\C{We study the dependence of the vacuum Rabi splitting (VRS) on frequency disorder, vibrations, near-field effects and density in molecular polaritonics.
+In the mesoscopic limit, static frequency disorder alone can already introduce a loss mechanism from polaritonic states into a dark state reservoir, which we quantitatively describe, providing an analytical scaling of the VRS with the level of disorder.
+Disorder additionally can split a molecular ensemble into donor-type and acceptor-type molecules and the combination of vibronic coupling, dipole-dipole interactions and vibrational relaxation induces an incoherent FRET (F\"{o}rster resonance energy transfer) migration of excitations within the collective molecular state.
 This is equivalent to a dissipative disorder and has the effect of saturating and even reducing the VRS in the mesoscopic, high-density limit.
+Overall, this analysis allows to quantify the crucial role played by dark states in cavity quantum electrodynamics with mesoscopic, disordered ensembles.}